tgreenhalgh/Sprint-Challenge-Node-Express/Review.md

 ## What is Middleware?

 A function that returns a function.
 In the case of node/express, it gives the coder a chance to make changes to the flow of data in the request-response cycle. `Next()` must be included for the flow to continue.
-Useful for things like checking authentication status.
+Useful for things like checking authentication status and error handling.

 ## What is a Resource?